Home Funerals and Burials

 LEARN MORE ON FUNERAL PLANNING

 Yes!
 Home funerals are legal in every state.
 However, some states require that you use the services of a funeral director for at least some portion of the process.
 The regulations can vary widely.
 For example, Connecticut requires that a funeral director sign the death certificate and be responsible for removing or transporting a body.
-New Jersey requires a funeral director sign the death certificate and be present for the final disposition of the body.
+New Jersey requires a funeral director to sign the death certificate and be present for the body’s final disposition.

 —Connecticut